County of Forty Mile No. 8

 The County of Forty Mile No. 8 is a municipal district in south eastern Alberta, Canada.
 It is located in Census Division 1, southwest of Medicine Hat.
 Its municipal office is located in the Village of Foremost.

+The County of Forty Mile is filled with several ghost towns such as Nemiskam, Orion, Conquerville, Altorado, Conrad, and the partially abandoned Etzikom.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by the County of Forty Mile No. 8.